Community Integration through Cooperative Education | St. Clair College

 Program Overview

-This program is designed to provide individuals with developmental disabilities and other significant learning challenges with the opportunity to experience college life, pursue a postsecondary education and develop skills that will help them prepare for employment.
+This program is designed to provide individuals with developmental disabilities and other significant learning challenges with the opportunity to experience college life, pursue a postsecondary education and develop skills to help prepare them for employment or volunteer-work.
 Students will engage with their peers in courses specific to the CICE program.
-Having chosen an individual vocational direction, each student will attend academic courses with their college peers.
+Having chosen an individual vocational direction, each student will attend academic courses, with their college peers.
 The support of a Learning Facilitator will be provided.
 The Learning Facilitator may attend classes, provide follow-up study skills, test preparation, and support course modifications when necessary.

 CICE core curricula will include subjects covering communications, job and life skills, and human relations.
-Academic courses will be elective in nature and may be chosen from a variety of programs.
+Academic courses may be chosen from a variety of programs.
 Additional vocational areas may be added as the program progresses and grows.
 Work placement will help CICE students to develop and/or enhance vocational skills and involvement within their community.
 It is a goal that graduates will be able to function more independently and ideally, transition to volunteer or paid employment on a part-time or full-time basis.

 Program Highlights